Micron hires senior mobile executive from Nvidia

-SAN FRANCISCO (Reuters) - Chipmaker Micron has hired a former senior executive from Nvidia to manage its expansion of memory chips for tablets and smartphones.
+SAN FRANCISCO, Sept 18 (Reuters) - Chipmaker Micron has hired a former senior executive from Nvidia to manage its expansion of memory chips for tablets and smartphones.

 Michael Rayfield, who left Nvidia last month, will be Micron’s vice president, Wireless Solutions Group, in charge of DRAM and NAND flash chips for mobile devices, said Boise, Idaho-based Micron in a statement.